nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`
 * Only the name is searched.
 * Only full words will be matched e.g. `Han` will not match `Hans`
-* Persons matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`
+* Clients matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`

 * The search is case-insensitive. e.g hans will match Hans
 * The order of the keywords does not matter. e.g. Hans Bo will match Bo Hans
 * Only full words will be matched e.g. Han will not match Hans
-* Persons matching at least one keyword will be returned (i.e. OR search). e.g. Hans Bo will return Hans Gruber, Bo Yang
+* Clients matching at least one keyword will be returned (i.e. OR search). e.g. Hans Bo will return Hans Gruber, Bo Yang
 * The search also applies to other information available such as mobile number or policy numbers.
   E.g John Doe has the mobile number 87438807
     * find 87438807 will return John Doe